• Skip to primary navigation

 Ingredients

-• 1 large papaya (I used a Strawberry Papaya)
+• 1 small papaya (I used a Strawberry Papaya)

 • about 1 cup loosely packed butter lettuce, washed and dried, roughly chopped